boscoh/inmembrane/index.md

 #### Combining analyses into a workflow

-The cell-surface exposure algorithm is taken from the paper ().
+The cell-surface exposure algorithm is taken from the paper (Barinove et al. 2009.
+Proteomics 9:61-73).
 It is a straightforward case of a simple work-flow defined over a number of external binaries that do:

 - transmembrane helix prediction,
 - lipoprotein prediction,